all-hw/ci-demo/README.md

-# Access All-Hardware Service in Your CI Workflow
+# Access All-Hardware Service in Your CI/CD Workflow

-> This document contains a guide of running firmware on the remote device as part of your CI process.
+> This document contains a guide for running firmware on the remote device as part of your CI process.

-CI/CD techniques are coming to the embedded world and now [All-Hardware](https://all-hw.com/) service is enabling the remote access to the newest [Ensemble E7](https://www.alifsemi.com/products/) development board as well as others types of popular development [boards](https://all-hw.com/app/index.html#/hardware).
+CI/CD techniques are coming to the embedded world and now the [All-Hardware](https://all-hw.com/) service is enabling remote access to the newest [Ensemble E7](https://www.alifsemi.com/products/) development board as well as other types of popular development [boards](https://all-hw.com/app/index.html#/hardware).

-The Ensemble™ processor family is built on the latest generation embedded processing technology that scales from single Arm® Cortex®-M55 microcontrollers (MCUs) to a new class of multi-core devices — fusion processors — that blend up to two Cortex-M55 MCU cores, up to two Cortex-A32 microprocessors (MPU) cores capable of running high-level  operating systems, and up to two Arm Ethos™-U55 microNPUs for AI/ML acceleration.
+The Ensemble™ processor family is built on the latest generation embedded processing technology that scales from a single Arm® Cortex®-M55 microcontroller (MCU) to a new class of multi-core devices — fusion processors — that blend up to two Cortex-M55 MCU cores, up to two Cortex-A32 microprocessor (MPU) cores capable of running high-level operating systems, and up to two Arm Ethos™-U55 microNPUs for AI/ML acceleration

-This demo is intended to show how to speed-up the process of the embedded firmware development by automation of the firmware testing on the cloud hardware.
+This demo is intended to show how to speed-up the process of the embedded firmware development by using automation for the firmware testing on cloud hardware.

-Here we'll run a simple echo application on the single Cortex-M55 core of Ensemble DevKit-E7 development board using the GitHub Actions and by using REST requests wrapped with the shell scripts.
+Here we'll run a simple echo application on a single Cortex-M55 core of Ensemble DevKit-E7 development board using GitHub Actions and REST requests wrapped with the shell scripts.
 Using this guide you can also run your firmware on any other supported [board](https://all-hw.com/app/index.html#/hardware).

-> For this moment the demo is using precompiled examples.
+> For the time being this demo is using precompiled examples.
 To get the source code of the examples please contact [AlifSemiconductor](https://www.alifsemi.com/).
-Once the source code will be available for the public the demo will be updated with detailed instruction of getting the code and building the project.
+Once the source code is available to the public this demo will be updated with detailed instructions for getting the code and building the project.

-## Getting the CI Access
+## Getting the CI/CD Access

-Please visit the All-Hardware's [board selector page](https://all-hw.com/app/#/hardware) and choose Ensemble DevKit board, then press "Get CI/CD access" button.
+Please visit All-Hardware's [board selector page](https://all-hw.com/app/#/hardware) and choose the Ensemble DevKit board, then press "Get CI/CD access" button.

 ![board selection](https://github.com/all-hw/ci-demo/raw/main/docs/book_the_board.png)

 You will get an API key which you'll need later to access the board.
-For the demo we'll use the *ba1e491b-331b-4e35-b799-f714b8505843*.
+For this demo we'll use the key **ba1e491b-331b-4e35-b799-f714b8505843**.

 ## Quick Look at the Demo Content